scil/LaravelFly/readme.md

 The problem is that, objects which created before request may be changed during a request, and the changes maybe not right for subsequent requests.For example, a event registered in a request will persist in subsequent requests.
 Second example, `app('view')` has a protected property "shared", which sometime is not appropriate to share this property across different requests.

+There are two ways.

-So the key is to backup some objects before any request, and restore them after each request .`\LaravelFly\Application` extends `\Illuminate\Foundation\Application` , use method "backUpOnWorker" to backup, and use method "restoreAfterRequest" to restore.
+The first is to backup some objects before any request, and restore them after each request .`\LaravelFly\Application` extends `\Illuminate\Foundation\Application` , use method "backUpOnWorker" to backup, and use method "restoreAfterRequest" to restore.

+The second is to clone a new application for each request.
+This method uses swoole coroutine.

 ## Similar projects